 - The physical or emotional safety of pupils or staff is being regularly compromised. - A pupil has knowingly and frequently flouted school rules - A pupil commits an act which may be deemed illegal in the eyes of the law, or which may bring the school into disrepute. - A pupil has persistently bullied, intimated, or caused physical, emotional or psychological hurt to another pupil or staff.
-This may include racial slurs and harassment This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
+This may include racial slurs and harassment - The pupil has consistently caused significant environmental damage to the school and property

-The pupil has consistently caused significant environmental damage to the school and property This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people.
-ASDAN ASDAN Eco-Schools Bronze Award Bronze Award Eco-Schools Bronze Award
+This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.